nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes on Command Recommendation**<br>

 * When invalid inputs are detected, the text field will turn red, indicating a warning.
 You are, however, free to continue typing.
-* You can see the warning in the terminal used to open this application.

 </div>